 Energy development disturbs land.
 We work to mitigate this by developing detailed reclamation plans that consider the impact of our operations and embed learnings from local Indigenous Peoples and community members.

-Our work focuses on reducing the size and duration of the land we disturb and facilitating the return of a biologically diverse landscape and naturally sustainable ecosystems.
+Our work focuses on reducing the amount of land we disturb and facilitating the return of a biologically diverse landscape for naturally sustainable ecosystems.

 We do this by:

 - reducing the impact of our operations on the environment through scientific research and implementing best management practices